hawknewton/bigrig/README.md

-# Shipper
+# Bigrig

-Shipper manages and coordinates the lifecycle of multiple Docker containers in a composite deployment strategy so you don't have to.
+Bigrig manages and coordinates the lifecycle of multiple Docker containers in a composite deployment strategy so you don't have to.

 In its simplest form, docker looks super-easy to use.
 Whip up a Dockerfile,